 BayCLIC provides targeted resources and a network of support for environmental educators who recognize the critical role that education must play in combating climate change and are interested in tackling the challenges unique to communicating about this issue.
 Through a collaborative process, BayCLIC members have identified three key initiatives that will help us begin to meet the identified needs of the community:

-The products of these three initiatives will be strategically designed to move us towards achieving both our mission (climate literacy and action) and our long-term vision:
+The products of these three initiatives will be strategically designed to move us towards achieving our mission of increasing climate literacy and action.
+Our vision for the future is:

 Our vision for the future is lofty yet attainable with the collective support of local environmental education organizations, many of whom are already playing a significant role in BayCLIC.